Brain Injury Rehabilitation

 - Support groups, counseling, designated education classes and individualized training to prepare families and caregivers

-Brain Injury Therapy After Discharge
+Brain Injury Therapy After Health Transition

 The programs at the Outpatient Medical Clinic and Outpatient Rehabilitation allow patient and family to transition from the hospital setting to home while continuing to receive intense therapy services and medical monitoring.
-Brain injury support groups, counseling, education and individualized training also prepare families and caregivers for the patient’s discharge.
+Brain injury support groups, counseling, education and individualized training also prepare families and caregivers for the patient’s transition.

 The Challenge Program provides a comprehensive range of services focusing on community integration skills critical for the transition to independent living, school, work or volunteer activities following brain injury.
 This outpatient day treatment approach addresses the physical abilities, memory strategies, interpersonal communication and problem solving skills needed for long-term success.